-In this experiment, we compare our model with traditional ML-ZSL methods and propose a strong OV-ML baseline CLIP-FT which is a pre-trained VLP model CLIP~\cite{clip} fine-tuned on base categories with ranking loss and has already surpassed most existing ML-ZSL method on mAP.
+In this experiment, we compare our model with traditional ML-ZSL methods.
+Also, we fine-tune the pre-trained CLIP on base categories with ranking loss and denote it as CLIP-FT.
+As a new OV-ML baseline, CLIP-FT surpasses most existing ML-ZSL methods on mAP.
 The experimental results on zero-shot learning(ZSL) and generalized zero-shot learning(GZSL) tasks are shown in Table~\ref{tab:sota}.
 The mAP and F1 scores at \textit{top}-$K$ ($K\in\{3,5\}$ for NUS-WIDE and $K\in\{10,20\}$ for Open Images) are reported.

 On NUS-WIDE, the recently proposed BiAM~\cite{biam}, which utilizes a bi-level attention module to enrich the features, acquires the best results in ZSL task with mAP score of 25.9\%.
-MKT surpasses BiAM with an absolute gain of 11.7\% mAP and improves the F1 score by absolute gains of 1.4\% and 1.3\% at $K {=} 3$ and $K {=} 5$ respectively.
+MKT surpasses BiAM with an absolute gain of 11.7\% mAP and improves the F1 score by absolute gains of 1.4\% and 1.3\% at $K {=} 3$ and $K {=} 5$, respectively.
 In GZSL task, the approach of ZS-SDL~\cite{zssdl} achieves the best scores with 12.1\% mAP.
 MKT improves the mAP by an absolute gain of 6.5\% and reaches state of the art in terms of F1 score with 22.0\% at $K {=} 3$ and 25.4\% at $K {=} 5$.
 Compared with CLIP-FT, MKT shows significant improvement on both ZSL and GZSL task.

-On Open Images, following BiAM~\cite{biam}, we also calculate mAP weighted on different sample numbers(denoted as WmAP).
-ZS-SDL~\cite{zssdl} reaches the state of the art before in terms of F1 score in both ZSL and GZSL tasks.
-MKT achieves consistent improvement over it with absolute gains of 9.0\% (2.7\%) and 3.1\% (2.5\%) at $K {=} 10$ and $K {=} 20$ on ZSL (GZSL) task.
-In comparison with previous best results on mAP (WmAP) metric, MKT outperforms BiAM~\cite{biam} by 2.5\% (16.3\%) on ZSL and have a comparable performance on GZSL task.
+On Open Images, following BiAM, we also calculate mAP weighted on different sample numbers(denoted as WmAP).
+ZS-SDL reaches the state of the art before in terms of F1 score in both ZSL and GZSL tasks.
+MKT achieves consistent improvement over it with absolute gains of 9.0\%/2.7\% and 3.1\%/2.5\% at $K {=} 10$ and $K {=} 20$ on ZSL/GZSL task.
+In comparison with previous best results on mAP/WmAP metric, MKT outperforms BiAM by 2.5\%/16.3\% on ZSL and have a comparable performance on GZSL task.
 MKT also surpasses CLIP-FT on both tasks.